 The very long head line and the very long heart line.

 In general, the Suwon crease is a very long (and straight) heart line that extends across the whole palm with a normal head line.
-The Sydney line is a very long (and straight) head line that also crosses the palm with a normal heart line.
+The Sydney line is a very long (and straight) head line that crosses the palm with a normal heart line.
 If there is no heart or head line, but only one single horizontal line, then it is a Simian line.

 Suwon crease meaning in terms of the character

-An example of the Suwon nature
+An example of the Suwon nature in palm reading

 The meaning of the branch lines

-The Sydney Line
+The Sydney Line Meaning

-These kinds of lines are a little more complicated in a way that there may be pressure on the emotions or mentality.
-These individuals tend to over analyse feelings or thoughts.
-It may be difficult for them to sleep well as the mind is always active.
+These kinds of lines are a little more complicated so there may be pressure on the emotions or mentality.
+These individuals tend to analyse feelings or thoughts.
+It may be difficult for them to sleep well as the mind is permanently active.
 In the hands of children, it can depict hyperactivity.
-The positive side to it is that they can absorb much of information, thus making top researchers, financiers or experts in commerce.
+The positive side is that they can absorb much information, thus making top researchers, financiers or experts in commerce.

-Understanding the Sydney line
+Understanding the Sydney line in Palm Reading

 The Sydney line shows an objective and logical mind.
 These people have tremendous powers of insight.
-The difference between a Simian line and the Sydney line character is that the Sydney line has the separate heart line, whereas the Simian doesn’t.
+The difference between a Simian line and the Sydney line character is that the Sydney line has a separate heart line, whereas the Simian doesn’t.
 This heart line helps in separating the emotional from the rational thoughts.